trento-project/wanda/guides/gatherers.md

 **Argument required**: yes.

 This gatherer supports two usecases:
- - get the version as a string of the specified package (useful to check if the installed version of a package is the same across multiple nodes)
+ - get information about the installed versions of the specified package.
- - compare a given version string against the installed version string of a given package.
+ - compare a given version string against the latest installed version of a given package.

+In the first usecase a list of objects is returned, where each object carries relevant information about an installed version of a package.

+> Note:
+> - a list of one element is often expected since usually the installed version would be only one
+> - detected installed versions list is ordered by descending installation time: **latest installed versions come first**
+> - operating on the latest installed version requires accessing the first element in the list via `package_fact_name[0]` or `package_fact_name.first()`

-While for the first usecase, a simple string containing the version is returned, for the second usecase, the return value is as follows (see additional details [here](https://fedoraproject.org/wiki/Archive:Tools/RPM/VersionComparison#The_rpmvercmp_algorithm)):
+In the second usecase, the return value is as follows (see additional details [here](https://fedoraproject.org/wiki/Archive:Tools/RPM/VersionComparison#The_rpmvercmp_algorithm)):
  - A value of `0` if the provided version string matches the installed package version for the requested package.
  - A value of `-1` if the provided version string is older that what's currently installed.
  - A value of `1` if the provided version string is newer than what's currently installed.

+> The latest detected installed version is used for comparison

 Naming the facts / expectations accordingly is specially important here to avoid confusion.
  - We suggest using a `compare_` prefix for package version comparisons and `package_` to retrieve